software-mansion/react-native-svg/README.md

 ##### Path

-The <path> element is used to define a path.
+The <Path> element is used to define a path.
 The following commands are available for path data:

   * M = moveto